IsyFact/isyfact.github.io/README.md

 You don't need to clone this repository for your daily technical writing. 🙂

-## Antora playbook and customization
+## Antora Playbooks and Customization

-Additionally, this repository contains the Antora playbook, Antora extensions and a customized UI for the IsyFact online docs.
+Additionally, this repository contains the Antora playbooks, Antora extensions and a customized UI for the IsyFact online docs.

+There are 2 playbooks:
+- `antora-playbook.yml`: For CI/CD-based builds in GitHub Actions.
+- `antora-playbook-local.yml`: For local builds.
+Useful for testing and development.

 ## Prerequisites
 The documentation is written in [AsciiDoc](https://docs.asciidoctor.org/asciidoc/latest/) and uses [Antora](https://antora.org/) to build a static HTML site for easy browsing.

 To build the online docs, you need the following prerequisites.
+- **Git LFS**: For repositories that use Git Large File Storage.
+[Installation Guide](https://git-lfs.com/).
+- **Maven**: For generating templates if project uses Maven for build processes.
+[Installation Guide](https://maven.apache.org/install.html).

-**node.js & npm**: You should use a version manager (i.e. [nvm for Windows](https://github.com/coreybutler/nvm-windows) or [nvm for Linux/macOS](https://github.com/nvm-sh/nvm)), or you can install both manually for your OS.
+- **Node.js & npm**: For running Antora and managing JavaScript dependencies.
+You should use a version manager (i.e. [nvm for Windows](https://github.com/coreybutler/nvm-windows) or [nvm for Linux/macOS](https://github.com/nvm-sh/nvm)), or you can install both manually for your OS.
 Please use at least the latest LTS version.

+## Local Testing and Development
+The `antora_build.sh` script automates the setup and build process for testing and developing Antora documentation.
+Key steps include:
+- Cloning repositories and specific branches
+- Setting up Git LFS
+- Template generation with Maven
+- Dependency installation
+- Running the Antora build locally

+Steps to run `antora_build.sh`:
+- Make the script executable:
+    ```shell
+    chmod +x antora_build.sh
+    ```
+- Run the script:
+    ```shell
+    ./antora_build.sh
+    ```
+- After the initial successful run, you can use the following command to rebuild the documentation after changes to the AsciiDoc files to save time by skipping the initial setup steps:
+    ```shell
+    npm run build:local
+    ```

 ## Known Bugs & Limitations